This is the easiest method to ensure you are never bothered by date stamps or watermarks again.

 Almost all Nikon cameras have a similar menu layout, and you can find the date stamp options under the Setup menu.
-The Setup menu is designated with a wrench icon, and contains the date stamp settings with 4 options – Off, Date, Date and Time, Date Counter.
+The Setup menu is designated with a wrench icon and contains the date stamp settings with four options – Off, Date, Date and Time, and Date Counter.

-You need to select Off so that none of your future photos show up with a bright orange text anymore.
+You need to select Off so that none of your future photos shows up with a bright orange text anymore.

 How to change date stamp settings on Canon?